 Boxcars are filled with freight inside of closed-off corridors.
 Similarly, our Toddlers are busy filling their minds up with everything they hear, see, and feel.
 Their knowledge collection comes from both observation and exploration as they are busy at play.

 Our Boxcar classroom is made up of twelve children and three designated teachers.
 The environment is filled with friends who are busy exploring the surroundings, and we fill the space around them with activities and toys that will allow them to grow and flourish.
 They enjoy listening to stories and begin to take part in musical exploration with instruments and songs.
 They get to know their bodies and how they work through creative movement and dance.
 They partake in sensory and cultural experiences, early arts, manipulatives, and dramatic play.
 One of the favorite activities among our toddlers is playing with our older children, the Hoppers and Locomotives.
 They love to learn from their older friends and peek into the things they’ll be capable of in just a few short years.

-Hoppers - Junior Preschoolers 2.5 to 4 years
+Hoppers - Junior Preschoolers 2 & 3 year-olds

 Hoppers carry freight with helpful, unloading doors.
 Their tops are uncovered so their contents are clear.
 Our older toddlers continue to collect and carry knowledge of the world around them, but they are eager to help out and share the information they are collecting as well.